ESP32 uses either the RISC-V or Xtensa chips. I have the ESP32-DevKitC-VE which uses the Xtensa toolchain, so I will use that as the example here.

 (lsp-mode . lsp-enable-which-key-integration))

-use-package lsp-ui
+(use-package lsp-ui

-Setup projectile
+:commands lsp-ui-mode) Setup projectile for

 running

-You can also use projectile
+You can also use projectile's lifecycle

-commands to build and run the project with idf.py
+commands to build and run the project with idf.py using

 a per-directory